satoastshi/faststyle/README.md

 FastStyle provides a declarative API for defining styles with automatic CSS generation, style composition, and usage tracking in pure Python.

 Well, maybe "pure" is not a useful term here.
 We use PascalCase in functions and we junk up modules with folding regions a lot.
-Pythonistas may no likey Pascal Case functions (or all the folding regions in the comments).
+Pythonistas may think is dirty and uncouth.
 Oh well.

 Anyways, enjoy!